 Professor Eva Degerman, Lunds Universitet

-346 000 SEK
+346 000 kroner

 Short chain fatty acids; gut metabolites with implications for metabolic health

-Professor John Pernow, Karolinska Institutet
+Professor John Pernow, Karolinska Institut

-1 000 000 SEK
+1 000 000 kroner

 The importance of endothelial and red blood cell dysfunction for vascular complications in type 2 diabetes